CodeLikeAGirl29/foundation-gatsby/README.md

 ## ⚙ Access to Netlify CMS

-- Goto app.netlify.com > select your website from the list
+- Go to app.netlify.com > select your website from the list
-- Goto identity and Click **Enable Identiy**
+- Go to identity and Click **Enable Identiy**
 - Click on **Invite Users** and invite yourself.
-You will receive an email and you need to accept the invitation to set the password.
+You will receive an email & will need to accept the invitation to set the password.
-- Now headover to Settings > Identity > Services and **Enable Git Gateway**
+- Now head over to Settings > Identity > Services & **Enable Git Gateway**
 - You can also manage who can register and log in to your CMS.
-Goto Settings > Identity > Registration > Registration Preferences.
+Go to Settings > Identity > Registration > Registration Preferences.
 I would prefer to keep it to **Invite Only**, if i am the only one using it.
-- Now, goto to **site-name.netlify.app/admin/**, and login with your credentials.
+- Now, go  to to **site-name.netlify.app/admin/**, and login with your credentials.

 ## 📝 Editing content and Adding posts